philc/book-notes/engineering/an elegant puzzle - will larson.md

   * Growth plates: "Long bones have growth plates at their ends, which is where the growth happens;
     the middle of the bone doesn't grow."
-  * Growth plates vs. stable parts: different parts of the product or business can be in different phases -- growing or stable.
-Execution is most valued in the growing parts -- just capture the obvious growth.
-In contrast, new innovations and the ability to validate them are most valued in the stable parts, because growth is harder.
+  * Growth plates vs. stable parts: different parts of the product or business can be in different
+    phases: growing or stable.
+In the growing parts, execution is most valued; just capture the obvious growth.
+In the stable parts, new innovations and the ability to validate them are most valued, because growth there is harder.
   * "The most confusing places to start are midsize, rapidly growing companies.
 That's because parts of the company are growing quickly, with an emphasis on execution, and other parts have largely stabilized, with ideas becoming the more valued currency."
 This might be a useful mental model